 Working as a team at Anglican Family Care and contributing to all its incredible work is something that our employees love being a part of – but there are other benefits that come part and parcel with working here too.

 Depending on your contracted days worked, you’re entitled to up to 22 days’ annual leave every year.

 You’ll also get an additional 3 days between Christmas and New Year.

-If you need time off because of sickness, sick leave is available to you on an "as and when required basis."
-Sick leave entitlement is not limited to a specified number of days or employment duration (note: there are still some conditions around the fair application and management of sick leave).
+If you need to take time off because of sickness, sick leave is available to you on an "as and when required basis."
+Sick leave is not limited to a specified number of days or employment duration (note: there are still some conditions around the fair application and management of sick leave).

 Personal appointments during work hours

 You can take up to 2 hours to attend personal appointments such as GP, dentist, optometrist, EAP, specialist, without having to take leave.
 This could include medical/health appointments for someone dependent on you, e.g., child, elderly parent.

 From the moment you start with us, you’ll be eligible for bereavement leave of up to 5 days leave for the loss of someone with whom you have had a close association.

 When returning to work after paid parental leave, we’ll help you ease back to work.
 For the first month back you can choose to work 80% of your regular hours while receiving your full salary.